bluetxxth/linkenhancer/README.md

 Clone from GitHub

 Install:
-Downlod and extract the copy from the link above into your js folder Place the code script reference below right after the footer
+1.Downlod and extract the copy from the link above into your js folder 2.Place the code script reference below right after the footer
   <script src="your/path/to/the/linkenhancer.jquery.min.js"></script>
-Copy the lines below and paste it in your main.js file
+3Copy the lines below and paste it in your main.js file /**

-/**
 * Adjust your settings here
 */